alantomw/Flow/README.md

-# 🎯 YouTube Blocker - Installation Instructions
+# 🎯 Flow - Installation Instructions

 ## 🌐 Overview
 This extension provides two main features and works on all major Chromium-based browsers (such as Chrome, Edge, Brave, Opera, and Vivaldi):